k-hench/hamlet_radiation/README.md

-# Code repository for: *Ancestral variation, hybridization and modularity fuel a marine radiation*
+# Code repository for: *Rapid radiation in a highly diverse marine environment*

 <!-- badges: start -->
 [![DOI](https://zenodo.org/badge/145688309.svg)](https://zenodo.org/badge/latestdoi/145688309)
 <!-- badges: end -->

-This repository contains the original bioinformatic analysis behind the paper *Ancestral variation, hybridization and modularity fuel a marine radiation* by Hench, Helmkampf, McMillan and Puebla.
+This repository contains the original bioinformatic analysis behind the paper *Rapid radiation in a highly diverse marine environment* by Hench, Helmkampf, McMillan and Puebla.

 It covers all steps from genotyping based on raw sequencing data, over population genetic analysis to the final plotting of the figures used within the publication.